Jayceeoh: Biography (2013–present)

 Jayceeoh released his first original track "DAMN" in collaboration with DJ Scene on Fools Gold Records in November 2013.
-Earlier that year, he earned the title of champion of VH1′s "Master of the Mix" TV show, securing a prize that included $250,000 and a one-year contract to serve as the official DJ for Smirnoff Vodka.
+Earlier that year, he earned the title of champion of VH1's "Master of the Mix" TV show, securing a prize that included $250,000 and a one-year contract to serve as the official DJ for Smirnoff Vodka.
 Jayceeoh shifted his focus entirely to producing music, contributing to various labels such as Atlantic Records, Dim Mak Records, Buygore Records, Ultra Records, Fool's Gold Records, and his very own Super 7 Records, amongst others.

 Jayceeoh is a brand ambassador for SOL Republic Headphones and was the face and voice of the Smirnoff x Spotify campaign in 2014.
 His music has been featured at events sponsored by a range of brands in sports, entertainment, and fashion alike, including, but not limited to: X-Games, Myspace, OK!
 Magazine, Burton, Nike, Red Bull, McDonald's, Adidas, Oakley, Comedy Central, Warner Bros.
 Records, and Playboy.
 He has been spotlighted in multiple magazines, periodicals, and websites including, but not limited to: OK!
 Magazine, The Source, Complex Magazine, Vibe, MTV.com, Examiner, VH1.com, The New Yorker, New York Press, Village Voice, New York Post, Perezhilton.com, URB, Remix, Tablist and Boston Globe.

-In the club circuit and live performance realm, Jayceeoh has maintained premier residencies for years across the country in some of the most notable venues in North America.
-He's also been afforded the opportunity to play in over 32 countries worldwide and on some of the biggest festival stages, including iHeartRadio Festival in Las Vegas, TomorrowWorld Festival in Atlanta, EDC in Mexico City, Firefly Festival in Dover, and Lights All Night festival in Dallas.
+In the club circuit and live performance realm, Jayceeoh has maintained premier residencies across the country in notable North American venues.
+He has also played in over 32 countries worldwide and on popular festival stages, including iHeartRadio Festival in Las Vegas, TomorrowWorld Festival in Atlanta, EDC in Mexico City, Firefly Festival in Dover, and Lights All Night festival in Dallas.
 Prior to 2013, Jayceeoh was the official tour DJ for Sammy Adams and Wiz Khalifa, and has performed alongside and worked with the likes of Bassnectar, Borgore, Terravita, The Bloody Beetroots, A-Trak, Redman, Morgan Page, Baauer, Sidney Samson, and others.

-He is also the creator of one of the "Super 7," mixtape.
+He is also the creator of the Super 7 series of mixtapes.
 Some of the past guest DJs include Nghtmre, TJR, TWRK, Jazzy Jeff, Gaslamp Killer, Z-Trip, Party Favor, Tropkillaz, Lookas, Grandtheft, and more.